-1. Demonstrate knowledge of a particular theological topic or theme as part of the wider dimension of theological discourse;
+1. Demonstrate advanced knowledge of a particular theological topic or theme as part of the wider dimension of theological discourse;

 2. Show that they are apprised of a selection of core literature and other sources relevant to their chosen theological area.

 3. Demonstrate advanced skills of literature review and analysis pertinent to their selected sources.

 4. Present a major work (in sections or as a whole) that demonstrates early and developing skills of descriptive, interpretive and critical research based on literature.